-Experience personalised sound with Masimo Adaptive Acoustic Technology (AAT)
+Experience personalized sound with Masimo Adaptive Acoustic Technology (AAT)

 Help protect a loved one taking opioids by knowing when to take action to prevent accidental overdose